ignite/cli/actions/cli/readme.md

 # Starport CLI Action
-This action makes the `starport` cli available as a Github Action.
+This action makes the `starport` CLI available as a Github Action.

 ## Quick start